 Settlement is usually six weeks after the exchange date, but you can specify a different settlement period in the contract of sale (a buyer can also request a change to the settlement date before the purchase).
 If you’re buying another property at the same time, it’s usually a good idea to line up the settlement dates so you have access to the new property to move into and you can avoid expensive bridging finance to pay for your new property.

-Conveyancing is one of our specialties at Sydney Law Group, along with family law, criminal law and wills and probate.
+Sydney Law Group offers conveyancing services, along with family law, criminal law and wills and probate.
 Whether you’re buying or selling, we can take care of the detail and ensure you avoid any legal pitfalls.